 - 1. It is the City of Leon Valley's policy to maintain a safe and healthy work environment for all employees.
-Therefore, it is the City's policy that the workplace, city-wide, be free from the unlawful manufacture, distribution, dispensation, possession, or use of a drug, or any substance controlled by law.
+To promote this goal, employees are required to report to work in appropriate mental and physical condition to perform their jobs in a satisfactory and safe manner.
+Therefore, it is the City's policy that the workplace, while on City premises, while on duty, while conducting city-related business or other activities off premises, while driving a city-owned or leased vehicle, or while operating or using other city-owned or leased property or equipment, be free from the unlawful manufacture, distribution, dispensation, possession, or use of a drug, or any substance controlled by law.
 The term, "drug" includes alcoholic beverages as well as illegal inhalants and illegal drugs.
-Non-narcotic prescription drugs are allowed if employee is able to produce a current (not expired) prescription and the prescription requires that it be taken during working hours.
+Non-narcotic prescription drugs are allowed if the employee is able to produce a current (not expired) prescription and the prescription requires that it be taken during working hours.
 It is specifically the City's policy to prohibit the use of alcohol and the adverse effects from alcohol while on duty.
+On-duty includes special events (i.e. July 4th, Jazz Festival and other city-sponsored events). - 2.
+This policy also prohibits the use, possession, distribution and sale of drug-related paraphernalia while on city premises, while on duty, while conducting city-related business or other activities off premises, while driving a city-owned or leased vehicle, or while operating or using other city-owned or leased property or equipment.
+Drug-related paraphernalia includes material and/or equipment designed for use in testing, packaging, storing, injecting, ingesting, inhaling or otherwise introducing illegal or unauthorized drugs into the body. - 3.
+The legal use of prescribed and over-the-counter drugs are permitted while on city premises, while on duty, while conducting city-related business or other activities off premises, while driving a city- owned or leased vehicle, or while operating or using other city-owned or leased property or equipment only if it does not impair an employee's ability to perform the essential functions of the job (or operate the vehicle, property or other equipment) effectively and in a safe manner that does not endanger the employee, citizens or other individuals in the workplace. - 4.
+The City has adopted a policy of "reasonable suspicion" regarding drug testing employees for illicit drug or alcohol use.

-On-duty includes special events (i.e. July 4th, Ciclovia and other City sponsored events) - 2.
-All employees must notify their Department Director of a criminal arrest no later than 24 hours after the employee is arrested (Reference Article four, Section V of this policy). - 3.
-The City has adopted a policy of "reasonable suspicion" regarding drug testing employees for illicit drug or alcohol use. - a.
-When there is reasonable grounds to believe that an employee's unsatisfactory behavior or job performance is due to substance abuse or that substance abuse may be a contributing factor, the employee's Department Director and/or the City Manager may require a fitness for duty examination - b.
+- a.
+When there are reasonable grounds to believe that an employee's unsatisfactory behavior or job performance is due to substance abuse or that substance abuse may be a contributing factor, the employee's Department Director and/or the City Manager may require a fitness for duty examination - b.
 When there are reasonable grounds to believe that an employee is under the influence of an illicit drug or alcohol, the employee's Department Director and/or the City Manager may require either a fitness for duty examination and/or may require an immediate drug and/or alcohol test. - c.
 If an employee refuses to consent to a fitness for duty examination, or an alcohol or drug screening test, such refusal shall be grounds for termination of employment. - d.
 A positive test result from a fitness for duty examination or alcohol or drug screening test may be grounds for disciplinary action.
 Any behavior causing the fitness for duty examination or alcohol or drug screening may be grounds for disciplinary action up to and including dismissal. - e.
 All employees must refrain from drinking alcohol at least 8 hours prior to their scheduled work time.